privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 > **Who vouches for this party?**

-Everything that follows — the identifier technologies, the ETSI standards, the trust levels — is that one question, made mechanical.
+The identifier technologies, the ETSI standards, the trust levels: everything that follows is that one question, made mechanical.
 It is also a preview: the trust system described in this post is new, and will land in the Yivi wallet in an upcoming release.

 ## Trust by scheme: how IRMA answers it today

 The IRMA side of Yivi has always had an answer to this question, and a strict one: **schemes**.
-An IRMA wallet only accepts credentials from issuers registered in the IRMA scheme — a signed registry, curated by Yivi, that names every issuer, the credentials it may issue, and the keys it signs with.
+An IRMA wallet only accepts credentials from issuers registered in the IRMA scheme, a signed registry curated by Yivi that names every issuer, the credentials it may issue, and the keys it signs with.
 An issuer outside the scheme cannot issue at all.
 Verifiers live in a second registry, the **requestor scheme**: a registered verifier greets you with its vetted name and logo, while an unregistered one gets [a warning screen](/blog/2025-trusted-verifer) telling you to be careful.
 Trust, in the IRMA world, is a curated list with Yivi holding the pen.

-That model works because IRMA is one ecosystem with one operator: every party can reasonably be asked to register with Yivi, so the vouching question always has one of two answers — Yivi does, or nobody does.
+That model works because IRMA is one ecosystem with one operator: every party can reasonably be asked to register with Yivi, so the vouching question always has one of two answers: Yivi does, or nobody does.

 The EUDI wallet world is not like that.
-Under the **OpenID4VC** family of standards — OpenID4VCI for issuance, OpenID4VP for disclosure — the wallet meets issuers and verifiers that never signed up with Yivi and never will: parties from other ecosystems, other countries, other trust domains, authenticating with the technologies of the open world.
+Under the **OpenID4VC** family of standards (OpenID4VCI for issuance, OpenID4VP for disclosure), the wallet meets issuers and verifiers that never signed up with Yivi and never will: parties from other ecosystems, other countries, other trust domains, authenticating with the technologies of the open world.
 The rest of this post is about how the wallet will size *them* up.

 ## The ways a party can prove who it is

 When an issuer or verifier connects to the Yivi wallet over the OpenID stack, it authenticates in one of a handful of ways.
 They differ enormously in what they actually prove.

-* **A certificate from Yivi's own CA.** The party went through Yivi's onboarding — vetting, a contract, and a certificate issued by the CA we operate ourselves.
+* **A certificate from Yivi's own CA.** The party went through Yivi's onboarding: vetting, a contract, and a certificate issued by the CA we operate ourselves.
 This is how today's trusted verifiers work.
 Yivi itself stands behind the party.
-* **A certificate from a third-party CA we anchor.** An external, audited certificate authority — think of the qualified trust service providers of the eIDAS world — verified the party's legal identity and issued it a certificate.
+* **A certificate from a third-party CA we anchor.** An external, audited certificate authority (think of the qualified trust service providers of the eIDAS world) verified the party's legal identity and issued it a certificate.
 Somebody credible vouches for *who the party is*.
 * **A certificate from a CA we do not know.** The chain does not trace to any root the wallet anchors.
 The wallet can verify the math, but the math ends nowhere.
 Evidentially this is the same as a self-signed key.
 * **did:web.** The party publishes a DID document on its own domain.
-This proves control of that domain at the moment of resolution — roughly TLS-grade assurance — and everything in the document, including the display name, is self-asserted.
+This proves control of that domain at the moment of resolution, roughly TLS-grade assurance, and everything in the document, including the display name, is self-asserted.
 * **did:jwk.** The identifier *is* the public key, encoded into a string.
 There is no document, no domain, and nothing else.
 Anyone can mint one in a millisecond, for free.

 ## Valid is not the same as trustworthy

 Each of these methods lets the wallet check a signature, but they differ sharply in whether anyone vouches for the party behind it.
-A certificate chain genuinely answers the vouching question — the CA at its root vouches for the subject it certified.
+A certificate chain genuinely answers the vouching question: the CA at its root vouches for the subject it certified.
 The bare DID methods cannot even carry an answer.
 And even the certificate's answer, as we will see, is narrower than the question that decides whether you are safe.

 Take `did:jwk`, which the DIIP interoperability profile (which Yivi supports) mandates alongside `did:web`.
 Because the key is the identifier, a `did:jwk` has three structural problems.
 It costs nothing to create, so a party that is denied or distrusted simply mints a new one.
-Rotating a key — routine security hygiene — silently creates a *different party*, breaking any trust that was attached to the old identifier.
+Rotating a key, routine security hygiene, silently creates a *different party*, breaking any trust that was attached to the old identifier.
 And since there is no DID document, there is no place to attach an attestation: no certificate can ever be bound to it.
 The identifier is also 176 characters long for a P-256 key, which rules out a human ever recognising one.
 A bare `did:web` is only slightly better: it proves domain control, and domains are cheap.

 Certificates from real CAs are better still, but they answer a narrower question than it seems.
 An audited CA attests that a legal entity with a given name exists and controls this key.
-That is genuinely valuable — it is somebody vouching.
+That is genuinely valuable, and it is somebody vouching.
 But a real, registered legal name is not authorization.
 Fraud is routinely committed by real companies with real Chamber of Commerce registrations.
 Knowing *who a party is* does not tell the wallet whether that party has any business asking for your date of birth.

 ## The list the EU already asked for